rakshicharvik/Harvest_Readiness_Assistant/README.md

 # 🌾 Agri Harvest Assistant

+##  Problem Statement

+Farmers often need **quick,reliable answers** to determine whether a crop is ready for harvest.
+General-purpose chatbots tend to provide **broad or inconsistent answers,** which can lead to poor decision-making.
+The challenge is to build a system that answers harvest readiness questions, which can lead to poor decision-making.
+The challenge is to build a system that answers **harvest readiness questions accuratelu and consistenly**.
+This project addresses that challenge by designing a **domain-restricted, controlled AI system focused only on harvest readiness**.

 ##  Project Overview

 The **Agri Harvest Assistant** is a **domain-specific AI application designed only for Harvest Readiness**.
 It intentionally does **not** act as a general agriculture chatbot.